fionanealon/iris-data-set-project/README.md

 # Print the maximum of the fourth column
 print("Maximum of fourth column is:", maxfourthcol)
 ```
-Python then makes call to the values assigned to maxfirstcol, maxsecondcol, maxthirdcol and maxfourthcol, I have added a string to the code to explain these values and they are then printed them to the command prompt.
+The above lines then call the print function with an argument of minfirstcol, minsecondcol, minthirdcol and minfourthcol and prints the values to the command prompt at the terminal.
+A string has been added to the funtion to provide an explanations of each of the  maxfirstcol, maxsecondcol, maxthirdcol and maxfourthcol values.

 #### Minimum of each column in the Iris flower data set - min.py